LingfengZhu/Face-to-painting-machine/README.md

 The Labeled Faces in the Wild (LFW) dataset we use in face recognition part can be downloaded from: http://vis-www.cs.umass.edu/lfw/

 ## Face recognition
-Part of codes we use in the face recognition part (ResNet 34 for example) can be seen in the script:
+Part of codes we use in the face recognition section (ResNet 34 for example) can be seen in the script:
 > $ train_res34.ipynb

 ## Neural Style Transfer
-Part of codes we use in the neural style transfer part can be seen in the script:
+Part of codes we use in the neural style transfer section can be seen in the script:
 > $ Style.ipynb

+## Acknowledgement
+Prof. Raschka's instruction, UW-Madison
+STAT 479, UW-Madison

 ## E-mail
-My email:
+Lingfeng Zhu:
 lzhu88@wisc.edu
+Zhuoyan Xu:
+zxu444@wisc.edu
+Cecily Liu:
+qliu273@wisc.edu